How secure is Microsoft Teams?

 - Enable two-factor authentication and a strong password policy: These solutions can help prevent unauthorized access to Microsoft Teams, thus protecting your organization’s devices and data.

 - Secure internet connection: Working from home requires an internet connection, which hackers can exploit if it’s unsecured.
 Remote workers can stay safe by using an antivirus or some other internet security tool to decrease risks.

 What is the risk of data breaches within Microsoft Teams?

 Although Microsoft Teams comes with a plethora of security measures to keep your data safe, there are still potential risks nonetheless.
 The first thing to know is that the level of security you experience with Microsoft Teams is based on the measures you implement.
 On top of that, here are areas of concern to know:

-- Unauthorized devices: A major cause of security risks in MS Teams is the use of unauthorized devices by staff as cybercriminals can exploit them due to absence of tight security measures.
-Limiting access of unauthorized devices can help prevent data leaks.
+- Unauthorized devices: A major cause of security risks in MS Teams is the use of unauthorized devices by staff as cybercriminals can exploit them due to the absence of tight security measures.
+Limiting access to unauthorized devices can help prevent data leaks.

 - Guest access: Because many organizations bring in vendors, contractors, and other guests for different reasons, external members may become privy to shared proprietary or confidential information.
 It’s important to limit guest access to only channels needed to perform their duties.